DaemonInformatica/BeanstalkManagerMD5/README.md

 TODO:
 - make the process configurable.
 Currently all values are hardcoded at the top of the class.
 Possibly also use a config file..
-- Make the range creation more efficient.
++ Make the range creation more efficient.
 Currently it starts at 1 character, ASCII code 33.
 THinking about making the starting point configurable on the webconsole.
 - Make tubes configurable.
 Currently the only tube is longtube, but there should be a distinction between long, short and other tubes, depening on the size of the job.
++ When starting, don't remove old unfinished processes, but update them to waiting. this way they'll get reposted.